Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Data Sources and Preprocessing

-As the first set, we have the original operational predictors from the SHIPS developmental dataset.
-For causal experiments, we replicate these core SHIPS developmental predictors, which are derived directly from ERA5 reanalysis fields (e.g., VMAX, POT, PER, vertical wind shear; see Table~S2 for details), providing a direct comparison to operational baselines.
-This is complemented by a broader pool of synoptic and thermodynamic variables sampled at multiple standard pressure levels and area-averaged within the defined radial domains, using ERA5 and supplemented by variables from TC PRIMED.
+As the first set, we have the original operational predictors from the SHIPS developmental dataset (Table S1).
+For causal experiments, the predictor set includes replicated SHIPS variables derived from ERA5 reanalysis fields (e.g., VMAX, POT, PER, vertical wind shear; see Table~S2 for details), directly comparable to operational baselines.
+This is complemented by a broader set of synoptic and thermodynamic variables sampled at multiple pressure levels and radial domains.
 These additional variables include divergence, vorticity, potential vorticity, equivalent potential temperature, geopotential height, relative humidity, air temperature, temperature gradients, precipitable water, and warm-core anomalies, among others.
-A complete list of variable names, radial averaging details, and pressure levels is provided in the Supplementary Information: Table~S1 (original SHIPS predictors), Table~S2 (ERA5 replication), Table~S3 (inner-core variables), Table~S4 (outer-area variables), and Table~S5 (variables from TC PRIMED).
+Complete variable definitions, radial averaging details, and pressure levels are provided in Tables S1–S5 of the Supplementary Information.